shahinvaseghi/invpro/docs/FEATURES.md

 - Consignment receipts/issues are included in calculations
 - Baseline uses approved and locked `StocktakingRecord` when surplus/deficit documents don't exist
 - Date display: Baseline date shown in Jalali format using `|jalali_date` filter
+- **Disabled items with transactions**: Items that are disabled (`is_enabled=0`) but have actual transactions are still displayed in balance reports to ensure complete audit trail

 ### Performance Considerations
 - Indexes on (company_id, warehouse_id, item_id, document_date)